-Tom Copeland appointed to a national panel on dispersants Tom Copeland may have left the citizens' council board, but he continues to be involved in what was one of his main issues as a board member: chemical oil spill dispersants.
+made up of representatives from industry, tanker companies, Crowley Marine Services (which operates the escort tugs), the Coast Guard, the state of Alaska, and the citizens council has continued to national panel on dispersants Tom Copeland may have left the citizens' council board, but he continues Tom Copeland appointed to a to be involved in what was one of his main issues as a board member: chemical oil spill dispersants.
 Copeland, who represented the Oil Spill Region Environmental Coalition on the council until his resignation this past winter, has been appointed to the National Academy of Science's Committee on Understanding Oil Spill Dispersants: Efficacy and Effects.
-Copeland was nominated to the committee by the citizens' council, which Copeland's long involvement with the by June of next year.
+Copeland was nominated to the committee by the citizens' council, which resentative."
+Copeland's long involvement with the by June of next year.